 In accordance with the Company's Amended and Restated Certificate of Incorporation (the "charter") and Amended and Restated Bylaws (the "bylaws"), the Board is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Adam T. Feinstein, Teresa DeLuca, M.D. and Wayne S. DeVeydt are Class I directors whose terms expire at the annual meeting.

-Mr. DeVeydt and Dr. DeLuca have been nominated for and have agreed to stand for re-election as Class I directors, and John A. Deane has been nominated as a new Class I director.
-At Mr. Feinstein's request, he has not been nominated for re-election to the Board because of other obligations and commitments but not as a result of any disagreement with the Company.
-The Class I directors will serve a term of three years and until his or her successor is duly elected and qualified or until his or her death, resignation or removal, whichever is earliest to occur.
-The three nominees for director with the highest number of affirmative votes will be elected as Class I directors.
-Unless you otherwise instruct, proxies will be voted for election of the nominees listed above as director nominees.
+Clifford G. Adlerz, J. Eric Evans, Blair E. Hendrix and Andrew T. Kaplan have been nominated for and have agreed to stand for election as Class III directors.
+Messrs.
+Adlerz, Evans and Kaplan are existing Class III directors whose terms expire at the Annual Meeting, and Mr. Hendrix is a new director nominee.
+The Class III directors will serve a term of three years and until his successor is duly elected and qualified or until his death, resignation or removal, whichever is earliest to occur.
+The four nominees for director with the highest number of affirmative votes will be elected as Class III directors.
+Except with respect to broker non-votes, unless you otherwise instruct, proxies will be voted for election of the nominees listed above as director nominees.
 The Company has no reason to believe that any nominee will be unable to serve, but in the event that a nominee is unwilling or unable to serve as a director and the Board does not, in that event, choose to reduce the size of the Board, the persons voting the proxy may vote for the election of another person in accordance with their judgment.